-Pain BC is a registered charity working towards a future where no one is alone with pain.
+Pain BC is a registered charity whose mission is to enhance the well-being of all people living with pain through empowerment, care, education and innovation.
 Our priorities include prevention and early intervention, education and empowerment, health care practice improvement and systems change, as well as stigma reduction and research.

 Major duties and responsibilities